The details for 2023’s Dark Arts at Hogwarts Castle have yet to be revealed. In the meantime, please enjoy 2022’s

 OI fun fact

 Dark Arts (and the attached Death Eaters Attack) may represent the first time the Wizarding World here in America has walked on the dark side, but Universal Studios Japan’s Hogsmeade was engaged in similar experiences for a few years previously: both the Death Eaters-centric Halloween show and Dementors Attack projection-mapping production have been routinely trotted out since the fall of 2016.
 (You can read all about both of them in our in-depth feature).

 Dark Arts at Hogwarts Castle – tips and tricks

 Dark Arts at Hogwarts Castle has nearly the same exact schedule and setup as its summer and yuletide forebearers, so we’ve lifted some of the secrets from our other projection pages and inserted them here:

 - Traffic flow in and around Hogsmeade is a big deal.
-Once dusk falls, the entranceway from The Lost Continent is made into the land’s only entrance (though, once inside, you can still leave through this gate), while the doorway with Jurassic Park is a one-way-only exit.
+Once dusk falls, the entranceway from The Lost Continent is sometimes made into the land’s only entrance (though, once inside, you can still leave through this gate), while the doorway with Jurassic Park is a one-way-only exit.
 If you have absolutely no interest in dealing with the wizarding crowds but you still want to stroll around the park, you’ll need to take the bypass bridge that links Lost Continent directly with Jurassic Park.

 - The best viewing area is in front of the Frog Choir/Triwizard Spirit Rally stage.
 Not surprisingly, this is also the most-crowded area, as well.
 If you want to minimize the throngs of people around you as much as possible, try going on a less-crowded day (see our FREE crowd calendar for help with that) or, barring that, shoot for the last few showings of the night.
 Not only do you have much more breathing room, but Universal recommends these as being the optimum performances, anyway.